Skip to main content

 Define and sketch the inverse trigonometric functions arcsin\arcsin, arccos\arccos and arctan\arctan, including their domains and ranges

 A focused answer to the HSC Maths Extension 1 dot point on inverse trigonometric functions.
-Restricted domains for sin\sin, cos\cos and tan\tan to define arcsin\arcsin, arccos\arccos and arctan\arctan, their graphs, exact values, and identities, with worked examples.
+Restricted domains for sin\sin, cos\cos and tan\tan to define arcsin\arcsin, arccos\arccos and arctan\arctan, the stage-by-stage construction of the arcsin\arcsin graph by reflection, their domains, ranges, exact values and identities, with worked examples.

 Have a quick question?
 Jump to the Q&A page